For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Prompting by instruction and prompting by example are two different approaches to guide AI language models in generating desired outputs.
 Here’s a detailed comparison of both approaches, including reasons and situations where each approach is suitable:

-1. Prompting by instruction:
+1. Prompting by Instruction:

 • In this approach, the prompt includes explicit instructions or explicit questions that guide the AI model on how to generate the desired output.